The original do-it-yourself travel guide to Europe SM

 No matter where you park, never leave any valuables in your car overnight.

-For more information on parking and driving in Europe see chapter 18, Driving in Europe: Travel by Car, Van, or Motorcycle.
+For more information on parking and driving in Europe see chapter 18, Parking, Gasoline, Safety: Adjuncts to Driving in Europe.

 Checkout